JairajJangle/react-native-navigation-mode/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: Bug report
+name: Bug Report
-about: Create a report to help us improve
+about: Report a bug in 'react-native-navigation-mode'
-title: ''
+title: "[BUG]"
-labels: ''
+labels: bug
-assignees: ''
+assignees: JairajJangle

 ---

-**Describe the bug**
+**Describe the Bug**
 A clear and concise description of what the bug is.

 **To Reproduce**